cn-uofbasel/ccn-lite/doc/README-android.md

 ## Prerequisites

+Follow the [UNIX installation instructions](README-unix.md) to set up the CCN-lite sources and relevant environment variables.

 To build CCN-lite for Android, the Android SDK (https://developer.android.com/sdk) and NDK (https://developer.android.com/tools/sdk/ndk) are both required.

 ## Installation